 National Environmental Public Health Internship Program

-By virtue of our department’s recent accreditation by National Environmental Health Association we are excited to announce that MPH students can take advantage of a variety of internship programs sponsored through the National Environmental Public Health Internship Program (NEPHIP).
+By virtue of our EOH MPH program's recent accreditation by National Environmental Health Association we are excited to announce that MPH students can take advantage of a variety of internship programs sponsored and arranged through the National Environmental Public Health Internship Program.

-NEPHIP sponsors and arranges hands-on practicum experiences (approx. 400 hours) for about 50 students at multiple times throughout the year including summers through various state, tribal, and territorial environmental health agencies.
+25-30 hands-on practicum experiences (approx. 400 hours) are available at multiple times throughout the year through various state, tribal, and territorial environmental health agencies.
 Interns receive a stipend of $8,000, as well as need-based financial assistance for relocation up to $500 and time spent can be applied as practicum hours required for the student’s degree.

 Our Faculty